Salesforce Case Management – Best Practices from A Service Cloud Consultant

 Which Salesforce modules are meant for case management?

-Successful case management depends on your team being able to assign cases to the appropriate agents, prioritizing them quickly, and ensuring consistent follow-up and resolution.
+Successful case management depends on assigning cases to the appropriate agents, prioritizing them quickly, and ensuring consistent follow-up and resolution.

 Salesforce Service Cloud

 Service Cloud is the flagship support tool for Salesforce users.
-It’s designed with tools ready to support case management, knowledge management, cross-channel communication, self-service portals, and field service management.
-At its core, the product enables businesses to track customer interactions, automate workflows, and measure KPIs.
+It’s designed to support case management, knowledge management, cross-channel communication, self-service portals, and field service management.
+With this product, businesses can track customer interactions, automate workflows, and measure KPIs.

 Salesforce Field Service

-Field Service is a Service Cloud add-on for businesses with technicians and teams who operate on-site or on-location.
-It provides tools for scheduling, dispatching, work order management, asset tracking, inventory management, and mobile workforce enablement.
+Field Service is a Service Cloud add-on for businesses with technicians and teams who operateon-location.
+It has tools for scheduling, dispatching, work order management, asset tracking, inventory management, and mobile workforce enablement.

 Source: Salesforce